 However, medication alone is not enough to prevent the relapses.
 The most effective treatment strategy involves a combination of medication, therapy, lifestyle changes, and social support.

-Treatment of Bipolar Disorder with Medication
+Treatment for Bipolar Disorder with Medication at CHMC Dubai

 Some people believe that bipolar disorder can be healed with psychotherapy.
-The question that arises though is how a person can benefit from psychotherapy (counselling/talk therapy) if they are in a state of confusion, are irrational and possibly aggressive.
+The question that arises though is how a person can benefit from psychotherapy (counselling/talk therapy) if they are in a state of confusion, are irrational, and possibly aggressive.
 During a manic episode, patients are often in denial about their condition and have no ability to gain insight.
 The only way to treat patients during acute mania is to use medication.
-In most of such cases, the psychiatrist must initially hospitalize the patient.
-After the patient is discharged from the hospital, the psychiatrist can continue the treatment in an out-patient setting.
+In most of such cases, the psychiatrist must initially hospitalise the patient.
+After the patient is discharged from the hospital, the psychiatrist can continue the treatment in an outpatient setting.
 The treatment providers should not add psychotherapy until the patient gains his psychological stability.
 At that point, the combination of medication and psychotherapy is the best treatment for individuals with bipolar disorder.

 The medication treatment of bipolar disorder is one of the biggest challenges in the field of psychiatry.
 The patient with bipolar disorder can be compared with someone balancing on a tight rope between mania and depression.
 Adding too much weight on one side can lead to a collapse.
 Effective treatment of bipolar disorder requires profound knowledge, experience, and dedication from the psychiatrist and psychologist involved in the process.
 A large percentage of patients suffering from bipolar disorder need lifelong treatment.

 The untreated acute phase of bipolar disorder can last for several months.
 The manic episodes tend to last 3-6 months; the untreated depressive episodes are longer up to one year.
 The treatment with medication significantly reduces the duration of the episodes.
-The goal of the treatment between the episodes is to extend stable periods, and in the best-case scenario to keep the patient symptom free lifelong.
+The goal of the treatment between the episodes is to extend stable periods, and in the best-case scenario to keep the patient symptom-free lifelong.
 After two manic phases of bipolar disorder psychiatrists will frame it as a chronic illness, thus the patient needs an ongoing treatment.
 Untreated bipolar disorder might end in frequently appearing manic episodes, followed by depressive phases.
 Psychiatrists use the term “rapid cycling” for this type of presentation.
 Patients who develop rapid cycling are not able to participate in social and professional life.
-Therefore, fast diagnosing and early beginning of treatment are crucial for the therapeutic success.
+Therefore, fast and early beginning of treatment are crucial for therapeutic success.

 Antipsychotics